smirrebinx/responsive-portfolio/README.md

 # Responsive-Portfolio
 Portfolio including an about-page, previous work and contact information.
-Uses HTML, CSS and Javascript with Bootstrap.
+This project was built using HTML, CSS with Bootstrap and Javascript.
 ## View it Live
 https://tourmaline-biscuit-3acf37.netlify.app/